 Learn more in the book Uncommon Hero: The John Seagraves Story by David Seagraves.

 Roosevelt Flenard, Mess Attendant 2/c, officially served on the Battleship from April 9, 1941, to October 15, 1942, but he was part of the pre-commissioning crew.
 “Our duties were to clean officers rooms, clean all the silver, swab & buff the Wardroom floor, pantry and galley, and to clean the mess room.”

 Rosie was in his berthing compartment when the torpedo hit just below them on September 15, 1942.
 “I was thrown against some lockers.
 I ran for the hatch leading to the 2nd deck.
 Lights were out.
 I was scared, shaking and praying.
 There were about 25 of us trapped on 2nd deck.
 I looked up and saw a hatch with a manhole in the center of it for emergency escaping.”
 They made it to the Main Deck.

-Discover more about the African American experience in the U.S. Navy and the trailblazers who forged a path, from the Naval History and Heritage Command.
+Discover more about the African American and Filipino experience in the U.S. Navy and the trailblazers who forged a path, from the Naval History and Heritage Command.
 Click here for more.